jvde-github/AIS-catcher/README.md

 Building instructions are provided below for many systems.
 Pre-built container images containing AIS-catcher are available from the GitHub Container Registry.

 A Windows binary version of **v0.37** is available (see below table).
 If you have the SDRPlay API installed and want SDRPlay support, a seperate executable is provided.
 For the older versions, if you did not access these files before I might have to give you access as they are on my Google Drive.
 Furthermore, note that for the RTL-SDR you will have to install drivers using Zadig (https://www.rtl-sdr.com/tag/zadig/).
 After that, simply unpack the ZIP file in one directory and start the executable on the command line with the required parameters.
+For those for which this is outside the comfort zone, the latest packages contain a file ``start.bat`` which will start AIS-catcher with a few standard arguments.
+You can open this file with Notepad and set alternative parameters (as per below).

 Recent releases:
  | Version | Win32  | x64 |  Win32 + SDRPlay | x64 + SDRPlay |